Braylon Sanders: Miami Dolphins

 Sanders was signed by the Miami Dolphins as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL draft.
 He was waived by the Dolphins on August 30, and re-signed to the practice squad.
 In Week 7 against the Detroit Lions, Sanders made his NFL debut, catching two passes for 17 yards but also losing a fumble.
 He signed a reserve/future contract on January 16, 2023.

 On August 29, 2023, Sanders was waived by the Dolphins and re-signed to the practice squad.
 He signed a reserve/future contract on January 15, 2024.

 Sanders was waived/injured by the Dolphins on August 27, 2024, and placed on injured reserve.
 He was waived on September 4.

 New England Patriots

 On October 29, 2024, Sanders was signed to the New England Patriots practice squad.

 DC Defenders

 On March 6, 2025, Sanders signed with the DC Defenders of the United Football League (UFL).
 In seven games played, he caught 13 passes for 332 yards and three touchdowns, including a 76-yard touchdown catch during the team's Week 7 victory over the San Antonio Brahmas.
 The Defenders went on to win the 2025 UFL championship game.

 Washington Commanders

 On August 2, 2025, Sanders signed with the Washington Commanders.
 He was waived by the Commanders on August 25.

+Houston Gamblers

+On January 13, 2026, Sanders was selected by the Houston Gamblers in the 2026 UFL draft.

+DC Defenders (second stint)

+On March 13, 2026, Sanders was traded back to the DC Defenders in exchange for Gottlieb Ayedze.